callemall/tea-sql-challenge/README.md

 *The numbers from this chart may not necessarily match those from the WideWorldImporters database sample, this is just an example.*

+## Challenge 2

+What is the fastest growing customer category in Q1 2016 (compared to same quarter sales in the previous year)?
+What is the growth rate? **Please include your SQL query when submitting.**

+## Challenge 3

 ## Submission

 1. Make your answers available to us, ideally in a public Git repository.
 You